jsa4000/Windows-Session-Unlocker/README.md

 # Windows-Session-Unlocker

-Project will allows to prevent you OS to be locked.
+Project will allows to prevent your OS to be locked.